-The ROM Ichthyology collection is considered to be the leading collection of its kind in Canada.
+Central and South American Fish Holdings of the Royal Ontario Museum, Canada he ROM Ichthyology collection is considered to be the leading collection of its kind in Canada.
 The wet collection is housed in an off-site location and has over one million specimens of approximately 9,000 species from around the world.
 In addition to specimen collections, the ROM holds the largest frozen fish tissue collection in Canada.
 Catalogued holdings of the collection are listed in a regularly updated database and most are available on the web through search portals in Fishnet, Vertnet, the Canadian Biodiversity Information Facility, and the Global Biodiversity Information Facility.
-The collection is at the centre of active research programs by ROM curators, and University of Toronto professors and their graduate and undergraduate students and postdoctoral research associates in the Department of Ecology and Evolutionary Biology.
+The collection is at the centre of active research programs by ROM curators, and University of Toronto professors and their graduate and undergraduate students and postdoctoral research associates in the Department Ecology Evolutionary Biology.